Andy Murray chosen to represent Britain in Davis Cup finals

-LONDON (AP) — Andy Murray has been chosen to play for Britain in the Davis Cup finals.
+LONDON (AP) — Andy Murray has been chosen to play for Britain in the Davis Cup finals, organizers said Monday.

 The three-time Grand Slam champion, who won a title on Sunday for the first time since hip surgery in January, has not played in the team tournament since 2016.